Terms of reference – Project coordinator

-CIPE, on behalf of the Alliance, is implementing a project to modernize the framework for the licensing for customs clearing agents (customs brokers) in Zambia.
-Because customs brokers serve as the intermediary between the Zambia Revenue Authority (ZRA or Customs) and traders, a well-functioning border relies heavily upon brokers’ knowledge, professionalism, and integrity.
-Both the private sector and the Government of Zambia have underscored substantial concerns about the current licensing system and its negative impacts on trade in the country.
+The Alliance, through CIPE, is implementing a project to modernize the framework for the licensing for customs clearing agents (customs brokers) in Malawi.
+Because customs brokers serve as the intermediary between the Malawi Revenue Authority (MRA or Customs) and traders, a well-functioning border relies heavily upon brokers’ knowledge, professionalism, and integrity.
+Both the private sector and the Government of Malawi have underscored substantial concerns about the current licensing system and its negative impacts on trade in the country.

-- Zambia has a body of highly qualified, trained and efficient customs brokers who are able to facilitate faster clearance and transit of goods across Zambia’s borders.
+- Malawi has a body of highly qualified, trained and efficient customs brokers who are able to facilitate faster clearance and transit of goods across Malawi’s borders.

 - The government has an efficient and sustainable customs broker licensing framework

-- Zambia will have implemented a fundamental and transformative category “C” commitment of the TFA, thereby boosting economic growth and reducing poverty.
+- Malawi will have implemented a fundamental and transformative category “C” commitment of the TFA, thereby boosting economic growth and reducing poverty.

 The Alliance launched the project in January of 2019 and has fully implemented two of the project’s three phases as shown below.
 This consultancy will focus on phase III, the implementation of training and examination.

-- Improving the framework (Completed December 2019) – During this phase, the Alliance assessed all elements for a modern customs broker framework to create a clear roadmap for the creation of a licensing system that incorporates a training course and an examination.
+- Improving the framework (Completed) – During this phase, the Alliance assessed all elements for a modern customs broker framework to create a clear roadmap for the creation of a licensing system that incorporates a training course and an examination.

-- Development of exam and training (Completed April 2021) – The new framework envisions two major parts: a training course, and (2) a subsequent compulsory examination for existing and prospective brokers.
-This phase developed such a training course in association with ZRA, the customs broker association(s), and the broader private sector including those outfits identified to lead training and exam implementation.
+- Development of exam and training (Completed) – The new framework envisions two major parts: a training course, and (2) a subsequent compulsory examination for existing and prospective brokers.
+This phase developed such a training course in association with MRA, the customs broker association(s), and the broader private sector including those outfits identified to lead training and exam implementation.

 - Implementation of training and examination (Expected completion: June 2022) – The examination and training will be a new condition introduced into an existing established industry.
 The project will gradually phase them in to avoid disruption.

-The project is directly supporting Zambia in implementing Article 10.6.3 of the World Trade Organization’s (WTO) Trade Facilitation Agreement (TFA), which Zambia has determined to be a “Category C” commitment.
-This article states “[w]ith regard to the licensing of customs brokers, Members shall apply rules that are transparent and objective.”
+The project is directly supporting Malawi in implementing Article 10.6.3 of the World Trade Organization’s (WTO) Trade Facilitation Agreement (TFA), which Malawi has determined to be a “Category C” commitment.
+This article states “with regard to the licensing of customs brokers, Members shall apply rules that are transparent and objective.”

 2. General objectives